AFCAT Exam Pattern 2025: Section-Wise Syllabus

 Computerized Pilot Selection System Test

-• This test is applicable only for flying branch/recommended candidates.
+• This test is applicable only for the flying branch/recommended candidates.

 • It is a once-in-a-lifetime test.
 If you fail this once, you won’t get another chance.

-• Candidates who failed CPSS/PABT test in an earlier attempt and cadets suspended from flying training at Air Force are not eligible for this test.
+• Candidates who failed the CPSS/PABT test in an earlier attempt and cadets suspended from flying training at the Air Force are not eligible for this test.

-The third and last stage in the AFCAT exam pattern would be the fitness (medical) test.
-There are only two centres for medical examination.
-One is the Institute of Medical Aviation, Bengaluru, and the second is Air Force Central Medical Establishment (AFCME).
-Once the candidates clear the medical examination, IAF will prepare the final merit list according to the marks scored in the written exam and AFSB tests.
+The third and last stage in the AFCAT exam pattern is the fitness (medical) test.
+There are only two centers for this examination: the Institute of Medical Aviation, Bengaluru, and the Air Force Central Medical Establishment (AFCME).
+Once the candidates clear the medical examination, the IAF will prepare the final merit list according to the marks scored in the written exam and AFSB tests.

 Some Points to Keep in Mind While Applying to AFCAT